 Ultimately, the two words we should all keep in mind during this transit are “healthy structures.”
 If you find yourself struggling throughout this period, look to the support systems and bones that give form to your life.
 Repair the weak links in your foundation, and the rest will follow.
 In the realm of Saturn, you only earn what you worked for.
 Karma isn’t actually that big of a bitch.
 She’s just more inclined to reward an honest effort.

 What will the next three years of Saturn in Capricorn bring your way?
-Sign up here for hyper-personalized insights and specific-to-you-horoscopes in your inbox.
+Sign up for hyper-personalized insights and your natal-chart-specific, personal horoscope in your inbox.